 Not always the experience as an artist is pleasant.
 Worse than getting a submission rejected is never hearing back from the playlister you submitted to.
 And that happens.
 A lot.

-What about yourself?
+What about you?
 Do you feel that some playlist submission systems have a really low rate of response?
-Do you feel like some playlisters are out there to get the benefits of the artists’ submissions (which are normally followers for their own stuff) but don’t want to invest their time working on their side of the deal?
+Do you feel like some playlisters are out there to get the benefits of the artists’ submissions (who are normally followers for their own stuff) but don’t want to invest their time working on their side of the deal?
 Impressions may differ, I assume.

 So, for starters, I can say that I review submissions every day, several times a day.
 Either on my own site or on the large system I am a part of, I keep up to date with submissions daily.